zkoss/zkdoc/zk_dev_ref/performance_tips/control_resource_caching.md

 }
 ```

-Once the webapp class has been created, it must be declared in zk.xml
+Once the webapp class has been
-such as:
+created, you need to declare it in `zk.xml` such as:

 ``` xml
     <system-config>